Obama accuses Republican rival of suffering

 POLLING

-The Reuters/Ipsos daily tracking poll had Obama ahead by 3 percentage points much of this week.
-Obama was again on top by 46 percent to 43 percent in Friday's version of the online poll.

-Although Obama has lost his large lead in polls in several swing states since the first debate, a Wall Street Journal/NBC News/Marist poll issued on Friday showed the Democrat ahead in Iowa by 8 percentage points and in Wisconsin by 6 percentage points.
+Although Obama has lost his large lead in polls in several swing states since the first debate, a Wall Street Journal/NBC News/Marist poll issued on Friday showed the Democrat ahead in Iowa by eight percentage points and in Wisconsin by six points.

-A PPP survey showed Romney ahead by 1 percentage point in Iowa, as polls gave few certainties to the outcomes of the race beyond pointing to a likely tight finish.
+But a PPP survey showed Romney ahead by one point in Iowa, as polls gave few certainties to the outcomes of the race beyond pointing to a likely tight finish.

 A CNN/ORC International poll conducted after the second presidential debate showed 49 percent of likely voters in the battleground state of Florida supporting Romney and 48 percent supporting Obama.

+The Reuters/Ipsos daily tracking poll had Obama ahead by three points much of this week.
+The Democrat was again on top by 46 percent to 43 percent in Friday's version of the online poll.

-In an election mainly driven by the economy, new state unemployment data issued on Friday could provide momentum for Obama in some of the most important battleground states.
+In an election mainly driven by the economy, new state unemployment data issued on Friday could provide momentum for Obama in some of the most important battleground states on November6.

+Unemployment fell in September in swing states such as Florida, Nevada, Ohio and Iowa.

-At his rally in a northern Virginia suburb of Washington, Obama took his riff on amnesia to great length, describing "symptoms" that coincided with Romney's positions on abortion and taxes for the wealthy.
+At the rally in a northern Virginia suburb of Washington, Obama took his riff on amnesia to great length, describing "symptoms" that coincided with Romney's positions on abortion and taxes for the wealthy.

 "If you say earlier in the year you're going to give tax cuts for the top 1 percent, and then in a debate you say, 'I don't know anything about giving tax cuts to rich folks,' you need to get a thermometer, take your temperature, because you've probably got Romnesia."

-Obama said his 2010 healthcare law, which Republicans have dubbed "Obamacare" and deride as a government takeover of the $2.8 trillion U.S. health system, is the cure for "Romnesia."
+The president also said his 2010 healthcare restructuring, which Republicans have dubbed "Obamacare" and deride as a government takeover of the $2.8 trillion U.S. health system, was the cure for "Romnesia."

-Romney's campaign shot back that Obama, who has focused a lot of attention on women voters since the debate, has promoted policies that have hurt women particularly.
+Romney's campaign shot back that Obama, who has focused a lot of attention on women voters since the debate, had promoted policies that hurt women particularly.

-"President Obama has failed to put forward a second-term agenda - and when you don't have a plan to run on, you stoop to scare tactics," Comstock added.
+"President Obama has failed to put forward a second-term agenda - and when you don't have a plan to run on, you stoop to scare tactics," she said.

 It is not the first time Obama has used a distorted version of his opponent's name to try to score political points and energize his liberal base.
 He has used the attack line "Romney Hood" to deride his rival's tax proposals, essentially saying they would rob ordinary Americans to help the rich.

+Obama's diagnosis for what he said was Romney's chronic condition of "backtracking" became a catch-phrase that lit up social media sites on Friday.
+The Obama campaign seized on the viral response and "Romnesia" became a trending line on Twitter.

-The term "Romnesia" was not invented by the Obama campaign.
-"Romnesia" appeared on Facebook to mock the Republican presidential challenger and has been used by liberal blogs and newspaper columnists.
+The new rift to describe flip-flopping was not a term the Obama campaign team initially coined.
+The phrase "Romnesia" appeared on Facebook to mock the Republican presidential nominee and has been used by liberal blogs and newspaper columnists.

-Obama later returned to the White House before departing for the presidential retreat Camp David in Maryland, where he will huddle with advisers David Plouffe, David Axelrod and others to prepare for Monday's presidential debate on foreign policy.
+Obama later returned to the White House before departing for the presidential retreat Camp David, where he will huddle with advisers David Plouffe, David Axelrod and others to prepare for the October 22 presidential debate on foreign policy.

-Romney arrived in Florida, where he will spend the weekend preparing for that final debate with members of his brain trust, including U.S. Senator Rob Portman and senior adviser Stuart Stevens.
+Romney arrived in Florida, where he will spend the weekend preparing for that final debate with members of his brain trust, including U.S. Senator Rob Portman of Ohio and senior adviser Stuart Stevens.

-(Additional reporting by Steve Holland in Daytona Beach, Florida; Editing by Alistair Bell and Will Dunham)
+(Additional reporting by Steve Holland; Editing by Alistair Bell and Paul Simao)